intel/intel-cloud-optimizations-gcp/kubeflow/README.md

 ## 4. Deploying Kubeflow Cluster

 After deploying the Kubeflow management cluster, the next step is to deploy the Kubeflow cluster itself.
-At this point in the workflow, you should already have: set up and installed Anthos, set up your OAuth credentials, saved `$MGMT_PROJECT`, `$MGMT_NAME`, and `$LOCATION` environment variables and ran `bash kpt-set.sh` in the `~/kubeflow-distribution/management` folder, created the Kubeflow management cluster, and granted Anthos Config Controller service account the permissions to modify GCP resources.
+At this point in the workflow, you should already have: set up and installed Anthos, set up your OAuth credentials, saved `$MGMT_PROJECT`, `$MGMT_NAME`, and `$LOCATION` environment variables and run `bash kpt-set.sh` in the `~/kubeflow-distribution/management` folder, created the Kubeflow management cluster, and granted Anthos Config Controller service account the permissions to modify GCP resources.

 Now, you need to navigate to the `kubeflow` folder and pull manifests from the `kubeflow/manifests` repository: